kabachook/iceberg_ml/README.md

 ```

+It overfits a bit, but decent loss may be achived.

 Data is normalized and augmented(flip,flop)

 Ensembling using K-fold is a good idea, so in final submission 10-fold is used